Chevron

 Serving Notices: Section 21 and Section 8

-A Section 21 notice is commonly used for evicting tenants in assured shorthold tenancies.
+A Section 21 written notice is commonly used for evicting tenants in assured shorthold tenancies.
 It is a formal notification by a landlord to a tenant, requesting them to leave the property within a specified timeframe.

 The specified timeframe is usually 2 months notice from the date on the Section 21 notice.
 The landlord does not have to provide a specific reason for terminating the tenancy.